 Nominated for the Nebula in 1986 and the Hugo and Locus in 1988, The Forge of God by Greg Bear is our next stop in this series Going to Mars: Word by Word.
 It is a grim, relentless examination of what might happen if an alien society of machines wanted to destroy the earth without regard or consideration for any of her inhabitants or history.
 Hop aboard for an exploration of Mars Bear Style.

 WHAT IT’S ABOUT

-Astrologists are stunned when Europa explodes.
+Europa explodes stunning astrologists.
 Chunks of the former moon hit Mars and Venus.
-Geologists are stumped when mountains suddenly appear in locations as diverse as the Australian Outback and the United States’ Death Valley.
+Mountains suddenly appear in locations as diverse as the Australian Outback and the United States’ Death Valley stumping geologists.
 Oceanographers observe and track large meteor-like objects that enter the earth through the ocean’s trenches.

-As the story unfolds scientists, politicians, and everyday people struggle to come to grips with the fact that the Earth is doomed to be destroyed by an unfathomable planet eater.
-Some of those people are tapped by a second race of robots to gather and load what they can onto space going arks.
+Scientists, politicians, and everyday people struggle with the fact that the Earth will be destroyed by an unfathomable planet eater.
+A second race of robots select some people to gather and load what they can onto space-going arks.

 Among the saved are those who stood witness to the earth’s destruction.
 “It is the Law.”